 Here’s a handy guide that will help you decide where to post your videos.

 - To generate new leads, create ROI, keep people on your site, and recommend content: Vidyard.

 YouTube has its purpose.
 If your goal is to raise awareness or promote your YouTube Channel, upload away!
+We even built out an eBook with the sole purpose of increasing your rank and optimizing your channel.
 But if your business wants to attract traffic to its website and make conversion as easy as possible for customers, try hosting your videos using a third-party player.
 Yes, these players cost more than YouTube.
-But what are more conversion worth to you?
+But what are more conversions worth to you?